tschettervictor/bsd-apps/nextcloud/README.md

 ## Variables

-These are the variable that are available to change along with their defaults and a desctiption of what it does.
+These are the variable that are available to change along with their defaults and a description of what it does.

 HOST_NAME="" (sets the hostname to use for the webserver) - must be set TIME_ZONE="" (sets the timezone, see http://php.net/manual/en/timezones.php) - must be set